liangzifei/MRH-Net/README.md

 fluo_img = load_untouch_nii(['.\Train_Data\Allen_Autofluo\AllenPathology2P60.img']);   <--- location of target histological data.
 Here, we used the 3D AF data.
 ```

-- demo_traingingG.m then call MRH_trainingG.
-In MRH_traingG.m, please specify data with different MR contrasts.
+- demo_traingingPrep.m then call MRH_trainingPrep.
+In MRH_traingPrep.m, please specify data with different MR contrasts.
 In our experiments, we have multiple data files.
 The dwi2000 contains 30-direction diffusion MRI data acquired with a diffusion weighting (b-value) of 2,000 s/mm^2, the dwi5000 contains 30-direction diffusion MRI data acquired with a b-value of 5,000 s/mm^2, the t2MTONOFF contains T2-weighted, non-MT-weighted, and MT-weighted images, fractional anisotropy (FA) images calculated from dwi2000, and a mask image for the brain region.

 ```
     dwi2000 = load_untouch_nii([folder_dwi,file_list(sample_img).name,'\rigidaffine_Lddm_dwi2000.img']);  <--- dwi2000 data